jexzyjames/PLP_ASS1/README.md

 # Part 1: Introduction to Software Engineering

 # Explain what software engineering is and discuss its importance in the technology industry
-software engineering is a branch of computer science used for developing, testing and maintaining software.
+Software engineering is a branch of computer science used for developing, testing and maintaining software.
- 1. reliability- it ensures software performs as expected without bias especially for critical applications like healthcare ,finance.
+ 1. Reliability- it ensures software performs as expected without bias especially for critical applications like healthcare ,finance.
- 2. efficiency - it helps to optimize developer workflow while maintaining high quality standards.
+ 2. Efficiency - it helps to optimize developer workflow while maintaining high quality standards.
- 3. scalability and flexibility - it ensures that the system can handle an increased load without affecting performance.
+ 3. Scalability and Flexibility - it ensures that the system can handle an increased load without affecting performance.
- 4. security - implement protection practice like authentication, authorization and encryption to secure users information.
+ 4. Security - implement protection practice like authentication, authorization and encryption to secure users information.
 Identify and describe at least three key milestones in the evolution of software engineering.

 # Identify and describe at least three key milestones in the evolution of software engineering.